anaybaid7/anaybaid7/README.md

 # Hey, I'm Anay Baid 👋

-I'm a **Computer Science student** at the University of Waterloo, and I'm all about using **technology to solve real-world problems**.
-From building full-stack apps to optimizing machine learning models, I'm constantly exploring new ways to make systems smarter and more efficient.
+I'm a **Computer Science student** at the University of Waterloo, and I excel in using**technology to solve real-world problems**.
+This ranges from building full-stack apps to optimizing machine learning models - I'm constantly exploring new ways to make systems smarter and more efficient!

-I love to code, experiment with new technologies, and collaborate on projects that have a tangible impact.
-Whether it's **data engineering**, **cloud computing**, or **software development**, I’m always looking for ways to push the boundaries of what tech can do.
+I love to code, experiment with new technologies, and collaborate on projects that have a tangible impact on users.
+Whether it's **data engineering**, **cloud computing**, or **software development**, I’m always looking for ways to push the boundaries of what tech can do, and learn those ways myself to the best of my capability.

 ---

-## What I’ve Been Up To
+## What I’ve Been Up To thus far

-### **Data Engineering at Cineplex**
+### **Data Engineering @ Cineplex Entertainment LP**
-I had an awesome opportunity at **Cineplex Entertainment** where I worked on improving how the company tracks **box office data** using **Power BI**.
-I optimized their machine learning algorithms, and even worked on a extensive **Azure data validation** project that saved tons of time and made sure the data was spot-on.
+I had an awesome opportunity at **Cineplex Entertainment LP** from January 2024 - April 2024, where I worked extensively on improving how the company tracked **Box Office Data** using interactive dashboards on **MS Power BI**.
+I optimized their machine learning algorithms for show-times, and even worked on a extensive **Azure Data Validation** project, being part of their Data Governance and Production team that saved tons of time and made sure that there was a reliable system to track data issues and related fixes for continuing patterns.

 ### **Full-Stack Development Projects**
 I’m super passionate about building web applications.
-Recently, I built a **MERN stack e-commerce platform** (MongoDB, Express, React, Node.js) from the ground up.
-It was a great way to get my hands dirty with **Redux**, **Docker**, and **CI/CD**.
-I’ve also been experimenting with **machine learning**, using Python to make sense of large datasets and build smarter prediction models.
+About a few months back, I built a **MERN stack e-commerce platform** (using MongoDB, Express.js, React, Node.js) from the ground up.
+It was a great way to get my hands dirty especially with **Redux**, **Docker**, and **CI/CD**.
+I’ve also been recently experimenting with **Machine Learning**, using Python to make sense of large datasets and build smarter prediction models, having taken relevant courses at the University of Waterloo.

 ### **Optimizing Business Systems**
-In my internship at **Alterra Mountain Company**, I worked on improving their **property management system**—think reducing guest check-in times and speeding up data retrieval for large hotel chains.
-The goal was to make the system **faster, smarter, and more scalable**, and it felt great to see the real-world impact of the work.
+In my internship at **Alterra Mountain Company**, I worked on improving their **property management system** - key system optimisations worked on by me and the backend team helped reduce guest check-in times and speeding up data retrieval for the Blue Mountain Resort chain, as well as the Marriot Group of hotels there.
+The eventual goal was to make the system **faster, smarter, and more scalable**, and it felt great to see the real-world impact of the work while I was there for my first internship.

 ---

-## What I Love to Work With
+## Technology Stack that I've built & developed with:

 I’m all about building efficient, scalable systems.
 Here are some tools and languages I enjoy working with: